Wildlife Journal Junior New Hampshire Public Television Knowledge Network

 Description

 Barrows Goldeneye Barrow's goldeneye is 16-20 inches in length with a wingspan of about 30 inches.
 The male has a white body, a purple-black head, and a white crescent-shaped mark on the side of its face.
 The female has a gray body with a reddish-brown head and a white collar around her neck.
 The male and the female have a stubby black bill.
-The and female's bill has a yellow-orange tip.
+The female's bill has a yellow-orange tip.
 Both the male and the female have high, sloping foreheads; white patches on their wings; and gold eyes.

 Range